gisquick/gisquick-doc/user-manual/setting-up-project.rst

    Advanced permissions to project.

-This option allows the user to create one or more Groups of users who have different access to layers in the project and can see the resulting web map differently.
+This option allows the user to create one or more Groups of users that have different access to layers in the project and can see the resulting web map differently.
 The group must be created by clicking on the plus icon |plus| and then the user can set different settings (**Role Settings, Layers & Attributes, Topics**) for the group.